petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 ### System hardware requirements

-This deliverable must show the necessary hardware requirements for the system (product, application) to run in *normal operating conditions* and this is extremely correlated with concept of ***sysyem load***.
+This deliverable must show the necessary hardware requirements for the system (product, application) to run in *normal operating conditions* and this is tight correlated with concept of ***sysyem load***.

 To be able to estimate and to acceptable fulfill this requirement, some *volume metrics* should be identified, but these ones **must be relevant for system** regarding *loading situations*. *Loading* is clearly a pure techinal aspect and should be FIRST established and defined (as system / application relevant metrics and units of measures) by system architects and designers.